avishkaherath/TO_July2025/30_MHz_Fractional_N_PLL/doc/source/designdata.rst

 11-Stage Ring VCO
 ~~~~~~~~~~~~~~~~~

 A control transistor operating in the triode region regulates the current supplied to the inverter chain, enabling smooth tuning of the oscillation frequency.
-Minimum channel-length devices are used to maximize the width-to-length ratio, reduce ``V_DSAT``, and minimize parasitic capacitances.
+Minimum channel-length devices are used to maximize the W/L ratio, reduce ``V_DSAT``, and minimize parasitic capacitances.

 .. image:: _static/CIRCUIT_11STG_VCO.png
     :align: center